 "40k 9th , the salty edition"

-40k 9th the salty edition part 3: the psychic phase
+40k 9th the salty edition part 2: the movement phase